thr3a/docs-generator-for-chatgpt/mise/index.md

 You can then run the task with `mise run build` (or `mise build` if it doesn't conflict with an existing command).

-* See the TOML tasks for more information.
+* See TOML tasks for more information.
 * See Running Tasks to learn how to run tasks.

 ## File Tasks